JoshCodeAligator/STTD-Take-Home/README.md

    npm run build
    ```

+   This writes compiled assets to `smart-ticket-triage/public/build` and sets asset URLs to `/build/`.

    After building, run `php artisan serve` and `php artisan queue:work` to serve both the SPA and API from Laravel.

 10. **Access the application**